SuperSimplePackageManager/SSPM/README.md

 Actually, this one is a personal pet peeve of the [SSPM project's maintainer](https://github.com/SuperSimplePackageManager/SSPM):
 #### WHO THE HELL DECIDED THAT DEPENDENCIES ARE COMPILED ** ~ SEPERATELY ~ ** FROM THE PROGRAM!?
 If your program needs C libraries, well then that's your problem!
-- Should have your make file deal with it, or make a makefile that uses sspm to download dependencies.
+- Should have your make file deal with it, or make a makefile that uses spm to download dependencies.
   - We won't clutter the  package manager with a billion libraries.

 Or as Linus Thorvalds said: